Verpxnter/Ping-Checker/README.md

     ```

 2. **Change the Webhook:**
-    In the file `run.py` change following:
+    In the file `run.py` change following to your Webhook:
     ```bash
     DISCORD_WEBHOOK_URL = "https://discord.com/api/webhooks/<webhook>"
     ```